MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/analytics/understand-audience.md

 - Session lengths: a distribution of the number of sessions over some duration intervals
 - Average session length: an average of all the session durations in the time range

-# Devices
+## Devices
 The Devices panel gives information about the users' devices:
 - Device model distribution: shows the count and percentage of the top-4 most used device models
 - OS distribution: shows the relative percentage of the top-4 most used OS versions

-# Country/Region and Languages
+## Country/Region and Languages
  The country/region and languages panel display information about devices geographical location and language setting.
  The country/region is determined by the carrier country and requires the device to have a SIM, and the language is the one defined at the OS level by the user.
 - The map shows shaded regions depending on the number of active devices.
 The more devices, the darker the shade
 - Country/Region distribution: shows the top 7 country/region by number of active devices
 - Language distribution: shows the top 7 major language device setting

-# Version
+## Version
-Version shows the top 20 app version distribution for active devices in the time range
+Version shows the top 20 app version distribution for active devices in the time range.